I am an ambivert.

 We love to listen.

 We are more than happy to do listening part than talking part.
 We would sit there with you and listen to all you have to say.
-We are the best persons of you want someone to listen to your stories.
+We are the best persons if you want someone to listen to your stories.
 We love being there for those who need someone to listen to them and want to connect emotionally.

 When one-on-one, we will talk our hearts out.

 Though we are often quiet in big groups, we will talk for hours in a one-on-one situation.
 One-on-one communication is our favorite type of interaction.
 We love to spend time with people that are in our inner circle and talk about things of our interest.

 Maintaining a friendship is exhausting.

 Among many things that exhaust us, maintaining a friendship is one.
 Making a new friend isn’t a problem but maintaining that friendship is.
 All we want is a small bunch of true friends that do not need timely hangouts, does not make demands and complains.
 The kind of friendship that needs regular maintenance is exhausting for us.

-If you are in our life, you are the chosen one.
+If you are in our lives, you are the chosen one.

 We are there for anyone who needs us but there are only a few people that we really need.
 We are very selective when we have to let anyone in our personal life.
 We take things deeply and we love hard.
 We try to keep ourselves away from unnecessary nuisances; hence, we are very selective about getting someone into our inner circle.

 We are flexible and maintain balance.

 Since we exhibit traits of both introvert and extrovert, we are the best.
-We can go out to a party or have couple drinks at home and watch a movie.
+We can go out to a party or have a couple of drinks at home and watch a movie.
 Since we are not good at making decisions, we let others make the plans.
 Also, we can maintain balance in the group of extroverts and introverts.

 We are full of empathy.